-The redeemable non-controlling interest included on the consolidated balance sheets and the put right associated with the potential future purchase of the separate company in the IIP Acquisition are both marked to fair value on a recurring basis using Level 3 inputs.
-The redemption value of redeemable non-controlling interests approximates the fair value.
-The put right associated with the potential future purchase of a company is determined using a Monte Carlo simulation model utilizing unobservable inputs such as asset volatility and discount rates.
-The unobservable inputs used in the valuation of the put right as of June 30, 2023 include asset volatility of 25% and a discount rate of 11.46%.
-The asset volatility and discount rate used in the valuation of the put right as of June 30, 2022 were 25.0% and 10.49% respectively.
-See Note 5 for the changes in the fair value of redeemable non-controlling interest.
-The put right value decreased \$0.1 million for the three months ended June 30, 2023.
-The put-right was valued at \$3.7 million on June 30, 2023 and \$3.6 million on June 30, 2022.
+The put right associated with the potential future purchase of the separate company in the IIP Acquisition is marked to fair value on a recurring basis using Level 3 inputs.
+The fair value of the put right associated with the potential future purchase of a company is determined using a Monte Carlo simulation model utilizing unobservable inputs such as asset volatility and discount rates.
+The unobservable inputs used in the valuation of the put right as of September 30, 2023 include asset volatility of 25.0% and a discount rate of 11.9%.
+The put right value increased \$0.1 million for the three months ended September 30, 2023 and \$0.3 million for the nine months ended September 30, 2023.
+The put right was valued at \$3.9 million on September 30, 2023 and \$3.5 million on December 31, 2022.